Endoliths General Collection

 - Endoliths.
 This Encyclopedia of Astrobiology, Astronomy, and Space Flight article describes endoliths, organisms that live inside rocks.
 Key vocabulary within the article is hyperlinked to similar descriptive pages describing the hyperlinked term. (more info)

 - Glass Munchers Under the Sea.
 This NASA Astrobiology Institute article documents recent findings of bacterial life beneath the sea floor.
 These newly discovered bacteria are thought to live as far down as 500 meters beneath the sea floor and eat through volcanic rock, leaving behind burrows.
-The article contains hyperlinks to websites explaining some key vocabulary, related websites, and color photos and maps. (more info)
+The article contains hyperlinks to websites explaining some key vocabulary, related websites, and color photos and maps. ( This site may be offline. )

 - Holes in the evidence or evidence in the holes?.
 This Natural Environment Research Council PDF gives a general overview of endoliths found in microtubules in silica-rich rock (chert).
 Researchers are attempting to determine if microbes are responsible for making the tubules and when the tubules were made.
 The resource includes a Fossil Fact File, which discusses fossil facts, frauds, fakes, and fiction. (more info)